Varuni13/Meesho_Attributes_Predictions/README.md

 **Model Training and Evaluation**

 	o Feature Extraction : We use a pre-trained MobileNetV2 model (with the top layers removed) to extract feature vectors from the images.
 These features are then used for classification.

-o Classification: A MultiOutputClassifier with a Random Forest base model is trained on the extracted features.
-This allows the model to predict multiple attributes for each image.
+	o Classification: A MultiOutputClassifier with a Random Forest base model is trained on the extracted features.This 	allows  the model to predict multiple attributes for each image.

 	o Evaluation Metrics :Accuracy and F1-Score (both Micro and Macro) are computed on the validation data to evaluate 	model performance.

 **Inference**